THEY COULDN’T LOOK MORE UNPREPOSSESSING. AND THEY COULDN’T BE EASIER.

 I love these apples sensually, too.
 I love that they are infinitely variable, given all the varieties of apples you could use, and given all the ways you can glaze them.

-I love that as indulgent desserts go, they are quite good for you, and that while if you wish you can doll them up with heavy cream or ice cream or custard sauce (dairy or coconut or cashew) , or serve them with gingerbread or chewy homemade ginger-molasses cookies, you really don’t need to.
+I love that as indulgent desserts go, they are quite good for you, and that while if you wish you can doll them up with heavy cream or whipped cream or whipped coconut cream or ice cream or custard sauce (dairy or coconut or cashew) , or serve them with gingerbread or chewy homemade ginger-molasses cookies, you really don’t need to.

 Seriously, you don’t.